-In submissions, several stakeholders argued that LECG had not properly considered the external benefits of reduced road accidents.
-The main argument raised was that bus travel is safer than car travel so getting people out of cars into buses creates a benefit to society that should be taken into account in fare setting.65
+In submissions and at the public hearing, several stakeholders argued that LECG had not properly considered the external benefits of reduced road accidents.
+The main argument raised was that bus travel is safer than car travel so getting people out of cars into buses creates a benefit to society that should be taken into account in fare setting.